edgarnet/Craps/README.md

 # Craps
-My interpretation of Craps: the popular casino game.
+My interpretation of Craps: the popular casino game (CptS 121).